Dubai Real Estate

 Mirza Seraj Baig

 Quick answer: Ejari is the Dubai Land Department system that officially registers your tenancy contract.
-Register or renew online through the Dubai REST app for AED 177.75, or at a Real Estate Services Trustee Centre for about AED 220.
-You need a valid Ejari to connect DEWA, sponsor a family visa, license a business at the address, or file a rental dispute.
+Register or renew online through the Dubai REST app for AED 177.75.
+In person at a Real Estate Services Trustee Centre it is about AED 220.
+A valid Ejari is needed to connect DEWA or sponsor a family visa.
+It is also needed to license a business at the address, or file a rental dispute.
 Renew it each year with your lease.
 Ejari is Dubai-only – Abu Dhabi uses Tawtheeq.

-Ejari is one of those small pieces of Dubai admin that quietly unlocks everything else.
-You cannot switch on your DEWA electricity, bring your family over, or register a company at your address until your lease is on Ejari.
+Ejari is one of those small pieces of Dubai admin that quietly gates everything else.
+Until your lease is on Ejari you cannot switch on DEWA electricity.
+You cannot bring your family over, or register a company at the address.
 Get it done early and the rest of your setup flows; leave it, and three other things stall.

-This guide covers what Ejari is, the exact 2026 fees, how to register and renew it through the Dubai REST app, and the documents you need.
+This guide covers what Ejari is and the exact 2026 fees.
+It also covers how to register and renew through the Dubai REST app, and the documents you need.
 It has been reviewed by Imran Ahmad, who works with tenants, landlords and investors across the Dubai property market.

-People treat Ejari as a formality until a family visa or a trade licence gets held up for the want of it.
-It costs under AED 200 and takes a day – do it the moment you sign the lease, not the week you need it.
+People treat Ejari as a formality.
+Then a family visa or a trade license is held up for want of it.
+It costs under AED 200 and takes a day.
+Do it the moment you sign the lease, not the week you need it.

 — Imran Ahmad, Investment Strategist, ATGICS (reviewer)